pubino/websync/README.md

 # Websync

-A simple PowerShell script to stage, commit, and push to a pre-existing repo from Windows.
+A simple PowerShell script to stage, commit, and push to a pre-existing repo from Windows File Explorer.

 ## Prerequisites